ballerina-platform/ballerina-lang/docs/language-server/DocumentEventSyncPublisherSubscriberDeveloperGuide.md

-# Document event sync publisher subscriber Developer Guide
+# Document Event Sync Publisher Subscriber - Developer Guide

+This documentation is intended for developers who are planning to write their own `Subscriber` implementations.
-Read about the implementation of document event sync publisher subscriber from [here](./DocumentEventSyncPublisherSubscriberDesign.md) .
+Read about the design of document event sync publisher subscriber from [here](./DocumentEventSyncPublisherSubscriberDesign.md) .

 ## Example